AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 - All mass storage provided in shared group directories.
 - Request as many as your want - each one has a unique access control.
 - Access and data can be passed on as the group evolves.

+.. admonition:: Suggestions

+   * Have a plan.
+People know where central storage is and at least one copy must be there.
+   * Request central network drive storage if possible.
+   * Ask your group members: "Where is your data?
+Is the data documented?"

 Data storage locations at Aalto University